LonnonDev/Solis/README.md

   </a>

 # Features #
-There is a Lexer and a Tokeninater
+There is a Lexer and a Tokeninator

   ## Lexer ##
   - The lexer makes it so that it can process the code and put it into a list and then you can pass it to the tokeninator